-Usage of Natural Resources
+Usage of Natural Ressources

 The company discloses the extent to which natural resources are used for the company’s business activities.
 Possible options here are materials, the input and output of water, soil, waste, energy, land and biodiversity as well as emissions for the life cycles of products and services.